I Have No Problem With Your Paleo Diet But Please Don't Invent A Bunch Of Fake Science To Prove It's The Best Way To Eat

 Now that we've covered that.

-, I am all for everyone eating whatever they want.
+Like Louise, I am all for everyone eating whatever they want.
 I legitimately do not care what other people put in their bodies.
 I like it when people like the things I like, but I don’t judge people for their diet choices.
-I don’t even judge Hannibal, because Mads
+I don’t even judge Hannibal, because Mads, you guys.
+Mads.

 But, I do take issue with other people using "science" to get me to eat like them because their way is The Best.
 I’m all for sharing recipes (even healthy recipes like spaghetti squash!) and tips and I would love to hear about coconut water getting rid of your headaches, but don’t try to convince me to change my fundamental views on food.

 Which is what tends to happen when I talk to hardcore Paleo people, because sometimes the fans ruin everything.

 I don’t actually think it’s the worst diet out there; I love a diet that lets me eat a lot of meat.
 But my favorite thing about it is that it eliminates processed foods, and -- though you wouldn't know it -- I actually think processed foods are not good for you.
 They are engineered to be delicious, and I respect the amount of research that goes into each and every tube of Pringles, but vegetables are a better choice (I feel ridiculous typing this, because “Duh, Claire”).

 I don’t mind programs like Whole30, as these types of things can help you isolate what foods your body legitimately does not react well with.
 That is great.
 People on these types of diets are probably healthier than me, but so is most of America and all of Japan.